Recipe Ideas

 Ingredients Notes

 Lean ground turkey forms the base of this chili, offering protein while being lower in fat.
 For the beans, a mix of black and kidney beans provides texture and fiber.
-If local fresh peppers aren’t available, canned green chilies are a great alternative.
+If local fresh peppers aren’t available, canned Green Chilies are a great alternative.
 The blend of spices like cumin, chili powder, and smoked paprika is essential for that southwestern kick.

 Recipe Steps